DmitryGubanov/budget-macros/README.md

 # budget-macros

-Script to pick cheapest combination of foods given a set of macronutrient requirements and a database of foods with nutritional info and pricing info.
+Script for picking the cheapest combination of foods given a set of macronutrient requirements and a database of foods with nutritional and pricing info.

 This is sort of a 'multidimensional unbounded knapsack problem' variant, in that items can be repeated indefinitely and there are several requirements to be met - not just one, e.g. weight.

-Currently it's brute force, but due to food count being in the 10s, the speed is reasonable.
-Furthermore, the more restrictive the goals the faster it runs, since lots of options are discarded immediately.
+Currently it's brute force, but due to the number of foods being fairly small, the speed is reasonable.
+Furthermore, the more restrictive the goals the faster it runs, since lots of permutation trees are discarded immediately.
 Regardless, a Dynamic Programming solution would be better.

 # Sample commands